czhangy/UCLA-Core/Upper-Divs/CS-131/notes.md

       - Basic idea is that caller doesn't evaluate its argument; instead, it passes to the callee a think representing its argument
         - A thunk is a parameterless procedure that, when you call it, will return the value you're interested in
       - Whenever the callee needs to know the value of a parameter, it calls the thunk
-      - This avoid unnecessary work if the callee doesn't use the parameter
+      - This avoids unnecessary work if the callee doesn't use the parameter

-        ```c++
+        - ```c
           void printSummary(int nitems, int avg) {
-          if (nitems == 0) // Protects the procedure from being called in call by name
+            if (nitems == 0) // Protects the procedure from being called in call by name printf("no items");
-            printf("no items");
             else
               printf("%d items, avg is %d\n", nitems, avg);
           }

           int sum = 0;
           int n = 0;
           printSummary(n, sum / n) // This will crash in call by value: division by 0
           ```

           - Downside: performance
             - Overhead to building thunks
             - Bigger deal is that you need a function call on every access to a parameter
     - Call by need (Haskell)
       - Like call by name, but you call a thunk at most once and cache its return value
       - "Lazy evaluation" vs. "Eager evaluation"